 Cyber Threats are Evolving, and Your Defenses Should As Well

 Digital transformation is not a new subject.
-With new avenues in the digital world, comes new threats.
+With new avenues in the digital world, comes new cyber threats.
 These are now smartly evolving as per the emerging trends and exploiting existing weaknesses to breach corporate networks.
 However, the IT departments have their options.
-They can adopt a nature/nurture approach to cybersecurity, and thus companies can both adapt with as well as overcome the challenges related to new threats.
+They can adopt a nature/nurture approach to cybersecurity, and thus companies can both adapt with as well as overcome the challenges related to new cyber threats.

 Using the cloud, mobile apps, and allowing employees to use several devices means the threat footprint is more significant than before.
 Gone are the days when you could configure a network perimeter firewall, and the job was done.
 As our world becomes virtual and varied, the way we protect ourselves is also changing.

-However, a company should first build a roadmap and should be clear about its initial steps.
+However, to deal with cyber threats, a company should first build a roadmap and should be clear about its initial steps.
 The primary critical resource is data, which should be their focus.
 Understanding how one archives, stores, and protects their data is a vital first step.
 Secondly, one should understand which data might be valuable to a hacker.
 Business data has become a commodity, so anything which may have a resale value may be a target.
 It might be intellectual property or customer data.
 Someone trying to defame a company can ask for a ransom by threatening to make a hack public.
 There have been several high profile cases in the last few years.
 The negative publicity associate with such hacks is detrimental to the brand.
 It causes a severe impact on investor sentiments as well as the confidence of the customers.

 Furthermore, it is essential to change your mindset and start thinking like hackers.
 Ethical hackers are hired who simulate real attacks (White Hat Attacks) on the company’s network.
 They identify possible entry points, attempting to break in, either virtually or for real, and report back the findings enabling the company to take strategic decisions and prioritize efforts of remediation.